jacopocolo/p5-sketchplugin/README.md

 ![](https://github.com/jacopocolo/p5-sketchplugin/blob/master/example.png?raw=true)

 After you run the code, all the functions you called are rendered as native Sketch objects: this means that you can tweak every single object you create when you are done.
-Your code will be rendered in the same artboard every time your run it.
+Your code will rendered in the same artboard every time your run it.
 If you want to keep a copy, duplicate the artboard.

 ### [Download the latest version here](https://github.com/jacopocolo/p5-sketchplugin/releases)